Kalamojo/PKM_System/Notes/Data Science.md

 > - Deriving insights from data (including [[Big Data]])
 > - Uncovering [[Correlation|correlations]] and [[Causation|causes]] in business data to support decision-making
 > - Generate predictions from data and visualize data
-> Data scientists may use [[Notes/Machine Learning]] or other methods to generate these predictions and understand data.
+> Data scientists may use [[Machine Learning]] or other methods to generate these predictions and understand data.

 ## References
 1. [[Data and Distributions]]